pankajghosh-old/BlancNote/pages/ReactJs props vs state.md

 [Why React?](http://facebook.github.io/react/docs/why-react.html)

-React lets you design interfaces using reusable components and encourages component hierarchy.As you are creating the components, it becomes imperative to decide how they interact with each other.
+React lets you design interfaces using reusable components and encourages component hierarchy.
+And with increasing complexity of UI, designing how components interact with each other becomes imperative.

-There are 2 basic rules to follow:

- * Component's state should be reserved for user interaction.
-If your webpage (or a component) is static, it should not have any state.
- * Data flows only in one direction.

-Let's take an example of a button
+Let's jump straight into it...

+Below is an example of a `Button` class with just one method: `render()`. `React.renderComponent()` replaces the DOM node, in this case `document.body`, with an instance of `Button` component.

     var Button = React.createClass({
       render: function() {